Unified numbering system

-The unified numbering system (UNS) is an alloy designation system widely accepted in North America.
+The Unified Numbering System for Metals and Alloys (UNS) is an alloy designation system widely accepted in North America.
 Each UNS number relates to a specific metal or alloy and defines its specific chemical composition, or in some cases a specific mechanical or physical property.
 A UNS number alone does not constitute a full material specification because it establishes no requirements for material properties, heat treatment, form, or quality.

 History

 During the early 20th century many different metal alloys were developed in isolation within certain industries to meet the needs of that industry.
 This allowed a wide variety of competing standards, compositions and designations to flourish.
 By the 1960s there were a number of differing numbering or designation schemes for various alloys.
 This meant that the same number might be used for different alloys, different numbers might be used for the same alloy or different trade names might indicate similar or wildly different alloys.
 Additionally, the increasing number of new alloys meant that the problem would only get worse.

-In January 1971, an 18 month study recommended that a unified system would be possible and helpful.
+In January 1971, an 18-month study recommended that a unified system would be possible and helpful.
 An advisory board was established in April 1972 to establish the Unified Numbering System (UNS).
 The UNS is managed jointly by the ASTM International and SAE International.
 The resulting document SAE HS-1086 provides a cross-reference between various designation systems and the chemical composition.

 UNS number vs material specification

 A UNS number only defines a specific chemical composition, it does not provided full material specification.
-Requirements such as material properties (yield strength, ultimate strength, hardness, etc.), heat treatment, form (rolled, cast, forged, flanges, tubes, bars, etc.), purpose (high temperature, boilers and pressure vessels, etc) and testing methods are all specified in the material or standard specification which is created by various trade and professional organizations.
+Requirements such as material properties (yield strength, ultimate strength, hardness, etc.), heat treatment, form (rolled, cast, forged, flanges, tubes, bars, etc.), purpose (high temperature, boilers and pressure vessels, etc.) and testing methods are all specified in the material or standard specification which is created by various trade and professional organizations.
 Many material or standard specifications include a number of different UNS numbers that may be used within that specification.

 For example: UNS S30400 (SAE 304, Cr/Ni 18/10, Euronorm 1.4301 stainless steel) could be used to make stainless steel bars (ASTM A276) or stainless steel plates for pressure vessels (ASTM A240) or pipes (ASTM A312).
 Conversely, A312 pipes could be made out of about 70 different UNS alloy steels.